xadahiya/fsnd-tournament-results/README.md

-# fsnd-tournament-results
-## Udacity Full stack nanodegree project 4 Tournament Results
+# Udacity Full stack nanodegree project 4 Tournament Results

 ## How to run